 As someone living with terminal cancer, Matthew Dons is not one who would panic in the face of a global pandemic.
 From his home in Tokyo he joins us on the podcast today to talk about what is happening in Japan, but also what it is like to be a person with a compromised immune system in the midst of the international corona virus crisis.
-Listen and enjoy and then go support his GoFundMe to help him continue to live.
+Listen and enjoy and then go support his Health Fund to help him continue to live.

 High above the Kofu and within view of the all mighty Mt.
 Fuji, my friend Mieko joins me to tell the story of her family and this magical place they created.
 What starts as a conversation about a natural spring, quickly becomes the story of a family that believes very strongly in giving to those who are in need.
 As day turns to night and the sun goes behind the mountain, Mieko also reflects on her happy years living in the Netherlands and how she see’s her home country of Japan changing. (special thanks to Mieko and her family for one of the greatest weekends of my life)